 Master-level studies involve specialized study in a field of research or an area of professional practice.
 Earning a master’s degree demonstrates a higher level of mastery of the subject.
 Earning a master’s degree can take anywhere from a year to three or four years.
 Before you can graduate, you usually must write and defend a thesis, a long paper that is the culmination of your specialized re… Read more

+Master-level studies involve specialized study in a field of research or an area of professional practice.
+Earning a master’s degree demonstrates a higher level of mastery of the subject.
 Earning a master’s degree can take anywhere from a year to three or four years.
 Before you can graduate, you usually must write and defend a thesis, a long paper that is the culmination of your specialized research.

 Architecture studies prepares students to design homes and buildings for private clients and corporations.
 Students might learn how to use a variety of computer programs to design a functional space.
 They may also learn how to professionally collaborate with clients and within teams.

 The USA remains the world’s most popular destination for international students.
 Universities in the US dominate the world rankings and the country also offers a wide variety of exciting study locations.
 State university systems are partially subsidized by state governments, and may have many campuses spread around the state, with hundreds of thousands of students.

 Master in Architecture in USA

 The Jefferson Master of Architecture Program is a first-professional graduate program designed to prepare students for professional architectural practice through the developm ... +